Course Catalog 2024-2025

 GOV 413 Washington Seminar: The Art and Craft of Political Science Research (2 Credits)

 This seminar provides students participating in the Washington Internship Program with an overview of the various approaches to conducting research in the discipline of political science.
 Students are introduced to methods of quantitative and qualitative research, data acquisition and hypothesis testing.
 The seminar’s more specific goal is to help students understand the process of planning, organizing and writing an analytical political science research paper.
-Enrollment limited to juniors and seniors in the Washington Internship Program.
-Special application required. {S}
+Restrictions: Members of the Semester-in-Washington Program only.
+Enrollment limited to 12.
+Department permission require. {S}

 Fall